Stock market today: Wall Street drifts as IBM's drop helps cancel out Tesla's surge

 NEW YORK (AP) — Wall Street is drifting Thursday following a rush of profit reports from big U.S. companies, as a sharp drop for IBM helps cancel out a surge for Tesla.

-The S&P 500 was 0.1% lower in midday trading after erasing an earlier gain.
-It's potentially on track for its first four-day losing streak since early September.
+The S&P 500 was 0.2% higher in afternoon trading.
+It's coming off of its first three-day losing streak since early September.

-The Nasdaq composite was up 0.2%, as of 11:50 a.m.
-Eastern, while the Dow Jones Industrial Average was lagging the rest of the market with a drop 277 points, or 0.7%.
+The Nasdaq composite was up 0.6%, as of 1:17 p.m.
+Eastern, while the Dow Jones Industrial Average was lagging the rest of the market with a drop of 178 points, or 0.4%.

 ServiceNow, whose platform helps companies automate and connect processes, was another one of the strongest forces pushing upward the S&P 500.
 It jumped 5.6% after delivering stronger profit and revenue than expected, driven by interest by customers to incorporate artificial-intelligence technology.